Alentejo beaches between Comporta and Cabo Sardao

-We used the time we had saved instead of visiting Tróia for a stay on the beach at Comporta.
+We used the time we had saved instead of visiting Tróia to stay at the beach of Comporta.
 This place consists of only a few houses and is located about fifteen kilometers south of Tróia.
-Even in winter, the beach of Comporta is worth a detour.
-Boardwalks lead from the car park over the dunes to the kilometer-long wide sandy beach.
-Above the beach, there is also a beach café, which in the summer are certainly popular.
-In January, however, it is closed.
+Even in winter, Comporta beach is worth a visit.
+Boardwalks lead from the parking lot over the dunes to the kilometer-long wide sandy beach.
+There is also a beach café above the beach, which is sure to be popular in summer.
+However, it is closed in January.
 However, it offers beautiful photo opportunities with its blue-painted wooden walls.
-In any case, from this beach you can look out onto the immensity of the Atlantic Ocean.
+In any case, from this beach you can see the infinity of the Atlantic.
 An uplifting feeling!

 Carvalhal - Beaches in the Alentejo

 Only a few kilometers further south, more beaches join.
 We make a detour to Praia do Pego in Carvalhal.
 Here, the Sal restaurant awaits its guests in summer.
 In winter, it is closed.
 No wonder, we have the beach at this time of the year almost for us alone.
 There we experienced on our Drive along the Alentejo coast one of the most beautiful sunsets of our trip.
 In the summer, it may be fun to watch the setting sun from the terrace of the restaurant as it sinks into the sea.

 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options.
 Or do you like to travel with a roof tent on the car?
 Also the overnight stay in camping tents is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 - There are many campsites in the Alentejo.
 One Selection of campsites in the Alentejo* you can find here.
 There are also campsites right by the sea.